Learn How Sprouting Quinoa is Easy

 - Every 4 – 7 hours, rinse them with water, pour out the water, and then put the jar upside down over a bowl.
 Although the time does not have to be exact, make sure it is not sitting for too long before being rinsed.

 - Sprouting quinoa will take about 1-2 days.
 Little thin sprouts will come out of the grains.

-Makes approximately 2 cups sprouted quinoa
+This makes approximately 2 cups of sprouted quinoa

 Note: Small sprouts last longer.
 Enjoy

 Here are some recipes you can try that call for sprouts: